- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By providing comprehensive user training and education, organizations can empower users to take proactive measures to prevent data loss incidents and ensure the safety and availability of their data on NAS Buffalo TeraStation TS6400DN1604 devices.

-Although NAS TeraStation TS6400DN1604 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS6400DN1604 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -